 Sauce: I mixed the dashi, light colored soy sauce and mirin to taste.

-Japanese stainless steal mold (mine is 7.2 x 7.2 inches or 18 cm, see below #1).
+Japanese stainless steal mold (mine is 7.2 x 7.2 inches or 18 cm, see composite picture #1).
 The insert lifts out for easy removal of the final product.
 You could also use a shallow rectangular loaf pan or baking dish but getting the final product out will be more difficult.
 I would prefer a smaller mold but this what I have.

 1. Beat 4 eggs and mix with the seasoned broth.